The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Introduction

 \section{Introduction}

-\Glspl{snn} are biology's solution for fast and versatile information processing.
-From a computational point of view, \glspl{snn} have several desirable properties: They process information in parallel, are noise-tolerant, and highly energy efficient~\citep{boahen2017}.
+\glsdisp{snn}{\PARstart{S}{piking} neural networks (SNNs)} are biology's solution for fast and versatile information processing.
+From a computational point of view, \glspl{snn} have several desirable properties: They process information in parallel, are noise-tolerant, and highly energy efficient~\cite{boahen2017}.
 Precisely which computations are carried out in a given biological \gls{snn} depends in large part on its connectivity structure.
-To understand how \glspl{snn} operate, it is therefore vital to learn how connectivity gives rise to function in such networks.
-For conventional non-spiking \glspl{ann}, the problem of finding suitable connectivity structures that solve a specific computational task is usually phrased as an optimization problem.
-By performing gradient descent on a sensibly chosen objective function, the desired functionality and connectivity are acquired simultaneously for a predefined architecture.
-To allow gradient-based optimization, \gls{ann} models are traditionally constructed using graded neuronal activation functions \citep{rumelhart_learning_1986}, which are in contrast to the binary nature of individual spikes of biological neurons.
-Importantly, binary spiking largely precludes the use of gradient-based optimization techniques and thus the construction of functional \glspl{snn} \citep{neftci_surrogate_2019}.
-However, a growing number of novel algorithms promises to translate the success of gradient-based learning from conventional neural networks to the spiking domain \citep{zenke_superspike:_2018, pfeiffer_deep_2018, tavanaei_deep_2018, bellec2018, shrestha_slayer:_2018, wozniak_deep_2018, neftci_surrogate_2019} and thus to instantiate functional \glspl{snn} in-silico both on conventional computers and neuromorphic hardware~\citep{schemmel2010,friedmann2016,furber2013,davies2018,moradi2018,roy_towards_2019}.
-The emergent diversity of different learning algorithms urgently calls for principled means of comparison between different methods.
-Unfortunately, widely accepted benchmark datasets for \glspl{snn} that would permit such comparisons are scarce \citep{davies2019, roy_towards_2019}.
-In this article, we seek to fill this gap by introducing two new broadly applicable classification datasets for \glspl{snn}.
+To instantiate such functional connectivity in-silico, a growing number of \glspl{snn} training algorithms have been developed~\cite{zenke_superspike:_2018, pfeiffer_deep_2018, tavanaei_deep_2018, bellec2018, shrestha_slayer:_2018, wozniak_deep_2020, neftci_surrogate_2019} both for conventional computers and neuromorphic hardware~\cite{schemmel2010,friedmann2016,furber2013,davies2018,moradi2018,roy_towards_2019}.
+However, this diversity of learning algorithms urgently calls for principled means to compare them.
+Unfortunately, widely accepted benchmark datasets for \glspl{snn} that would permit such comparisons are scarce~\cite{davies2019,roy_towards_2019}.
+Hence, in this article, we seek to fill this gap by introducing two new broadly applicable classification datasets for \glspl{snn}.

 In the following, we provide a brief motivation for why benchmarks are crucial before reviewing existing tasks that have been used to assess \gls{snn} performance in the past.
 By analyzing the strengths and shortcomings of these tasks, we motivate our specific choices for the datasets we introduce in this article.
 Finally, we establish the first set of baselines by testing a range of conventional and \gls{snn} classifiers on these datasets.